 What does the Red Bull logo represent?

-Two red bulls, which clash with their horns against the background of a yellow sun, symbolize strength and energy.
-They link modern-day Red Bull to its predecessor, the Thai energy drink brand Krating Daeng.
-It was from him that Red Bull took the logo.
+Two red bulls pointing their horns against a yellow sun symbolize strength and energy.
+They link the modern Red Bull with its predecessor, the Thai energy drink brand Krating Daeng.
+It is from him that Red Bull took its logo.

 The bulls in the logo symbolize strength, perseverance, power, energy, and physical activity.